lidongrong/SGBJSampler/CIFARExperiments/README.md

 **schedulers.py** contains step size schedulers.

 # Replication
 Experiments on proposed method VS existing methods can be replicated by above scripts.
 Metrics used to evaluate is the posterior prediction acc among them.
-Results see below.
+Results on mean posterior prediction acc and corresponding std see below.

 ## 25% of the training process
 ![avatar](images/CIFAR_64.png)